runemadsen/rune.js/documentation.md

 ### `lineTo(x, y)`

 Creates a line from the current position to the new position.
 The first time `lineTo()` is called, it the `xy` determines the starting position of the shape.
+All outlines created via `lineTo` are relative to the `xy` position of the polygon.

 ### `length()`